Ananya9680/balaji-luxmi/README.md

     pnpm dev
     ```

-3. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+3. Open https://balaji-luxmi-three.vercel.app/store   with your browser to see the result.

 ## Managing Products

-Edit `public/data/products.yaml` to add, remove, or update products.
-The website automatically reads from this file.